The FOODIE's Guide to Beaumont

 Nestled in Cajun country with prime access to pristine Texas beef and coastal seafood, the restaurant scene in Beaumont is driven by locality.
 Drawing inspiration from a melting pot of ethnic groups, no matter what your mood or craving, there’s a restaurant to tempt and tantalize the palate.
 If you’re ready to talk foodie to me, here’s where to eat and indulge in Beaumont.

-When It’s Date Night - The Signature Kitchen
+When It’s Date Night - The Grill at Calder

 One of Beaumont's One of the prettiest atmospheres in town, people come for the epic patio but stay for the scintillating food.
-It's easy to have the perfect bit with delectable steak and Mediterranean dishes.
+It's easy to have the perfect bit with delectable steak and a delicious cocktail.

 For the Best Brunch– J. Wilson’s